rob-writes-code/github-cv/README.md

 ## Robert Phillips

 Recent graduate from the Makers Data Engineering track with 4 years previous experience in a data role.
 Skilled in Python, SQL, Cloud computing (AWS), ETL pipelines (Airflow, Kafka) and data infrastructure (dbt, postgreSQL).

 Tech excites me as it offers the perfect blend of creativity and logic.
-It provides the ultimate challenge of using my interpersonal skills to understand the needs of a client, before using my problem-solving skills to translate those needs into a technical product.
+It provides the ultimate challenge of using my interpersonal skills to understand the needs of a client, before then using my problem-solving skills to translate those needs into a technical product.
 It's a full brain workout which I find highly stimulating and rewarding!

 ## Projects